Ploszajf/Ploszajf/README.md

 - 👋 Hi, I’m Filip!
 I'm a high school student from a small town near Krakow (Poland)
 - 👀 I’m interested in cycling and football (soccer)
-- 🌱 I’m currently learning Angular Vue and React
+- 🌱 I’m currently learning Java
 - 📫 How to reach me - ploszajf@gmail.com